joaquinlpereyra-ml/afip-grails/README.md

 ## Example API

+**Warning!** The example API is NOT INTENDED FOR USAGE IN PRODUCTIVE SYSTEMS.
+It is though extensively documented so feel free to base your design on it.

 The API is a simple server to exemplify how should the interface between the Scanner and the API be.
-The API can be reached at http://localhost:8000 and the Scanner is configured to make requests too this endpoint.
+The API can be reached at _http://localhost:8000_ and the Scanner is configured to make requests too this endpoint.
 To request a scan a POST request must be sent to the API specifying the Github repository to be scanned and the tags you wish to scan.
 If the project has no tags, you may send a branch name like 'master' and it should scan the last commit of that branch.

 ```json
 {